The current IAGA Statutes and By-Laws were adopted at the Joint IAPSO-IAMAS-IAGA Assembly in Cape Town, South Africa in 2017.

 By-Law 14.
 Representation on behalf of the President

-If the President is not available, the Vice-President shall preside at a Conferences of Delegates or an Executive Committee meeting, and the Vice-President or the Secretary General shall represent the President at an IUGG Executive Committee Meeting in accordance with IUGG By-Laws.
-The President may designate the Vice-President to act on his or her behalf in any other function, meeting, or conference in which formal representation of IAGA is requested or desirable.
+If the President is not available, one of the Vice-Presidents, delegated by the President, shall preside at a Conferences of Delegates or an Executive Committee meeting, and the Vice-President or the Secretary General shall represent the President at an IUGG Executive Committee Meeting in accordance with IUGG By-Laws.
+The President may designate one of the Vice-Presidents, the Secretary General or any other EC member to act on his or her behalf in any other function, meeting, or conference in which formal representation of IAGA is requested or desirable.